What Ingredients Are Necessary In Order To Make A Good Start In FPL?

 The Tried and Trusted

-I brought in 5 new transfers into my team for gameweek 1 last season.
+In 16/17, I brought in 5 new transfers into my team for gameweek 1.
 I got a total of 29pts from those 5 players with the unfortunate Ayew picking up a bad injury after just 34 minutes and Mandanda surprisingly not being in the first eleven.
 Ayew had pedigree in the Premier League and I was confident that form could translate to West Ham and still maintain that he would however, his injury served a timely reminder that they can occur at any moment.

 Ibrahimovic was someone I knew a lot about, through him being one of my favourite players and me watching him a lot at PSG.
 I knew that despite his age, his mental toughness and ego, as well as his ability to keep himself fit would ensure regular starts and his ability would result in goals.
 Having this knowledge, helped me make the choice and justified his heavy price tag ensuring that I would benefit from his good start.

 So long as you do the relative research on the new players, there’s nothing wrong with bringing them in for your gameweek 1 squad.
 In this case, it certainly worked well for me.
-Some players transition like duck to water (Ibrahimovic), others don’t (Mkhitaryan), you can’t possibly predict that with any certain degree of accuracy.
+Some players transition to the Premier League like duck to water (Ibrahimovic), others don’t (Mkhitaryan), you can’t possibly predict that with any certain degree of certainty.

-I would advise not to let that deter you from a new signing, be wary of it of course, but don’t let that be the only factor stopping you bringing a player in.
+I would advise not to let that deter you from a new signing however, be wary of it of course, but don’t let that be the sole factor stopping you bringing a player in.